 This Policy sets forth the disclosure requirements which must be satisfied prior to any Kentucky Retirement Systems ("KRS") investment.
-This policy requires disclosure of conflicts of interest, political contributions, and whether or not a placement agent is involved with any new KRS investment among other things.
-KRS shall require the disclosure of detailed information regarding any Manager or Placement Agent used, their services, and payments and fees in connection with all KRS investments.
+This policy requires disclosure of conflicts of interest, political contributions, and whether or not a placement agent is involved.
+KRS shall require the disclosure of detailed information regarding the placement agent, their services, and payments and fees in connection with KRS' investments in or through External Managers (as defined herein), broker/dealers, Placement Agents (as defined herein) and those having or conducting business with KRS.
 This Policy is intended to apply broadly to all of the types of investment advisors with whom KRS conducts or potentially conducts business with including general partners, managers, investment managers and sponsors of hedge funds, funds of funds, private equity funds, real estate funds, infrastructure funds, as well as investment managers retained pursuant to a contract.

-The goal of this Policy is to bring transparency to our investment management relationships and placement agent activity in connection with KRS' investments and to help ensure that KRS' investment decisions are made based solely on the merits of the investment opportunity and in a manner consistent with the responsibilities of the Board of Trustees and individuals who owe a fiduciary duty to KRS.
+KRS requires broad, timely, and annual updated disclosures of relationships, compensation and fees.
+The goal of this Policy is to bring transparency to our investment management relationships and placement agent activity in connection with KRS' investments and help ensure that KRS' investment decisions are made solely on the merits of the investment opportunity and in a manner consistent with the responsibilities of the Board of Trustees and individuals who owe a fiduciary duty to KRS.